OpenMS/OpenMS-docs/OpenMS-Wiki/About.rst

 Getting Started with OpenMS
 ***************************
-The current stable version of OpenMS can be downloaded from the [OpenMS download site](http://open-ms.de/downloads/) or can be obtained via the [[OpenMS docker containers|OpenMS Docker Containers]].
+The current stable version of OpenMS can be downloaded from the `OpenMS download site <http://open-ms.de/downloads/>`_ or can be obtained via the `OpenMS docker containers <https://github.com/OpenMS/OpenMS/wiki/OpenMS-Docker-Containers>`_.

-As a general primer to OpenMS, we also recommend to read [Röst et al, OpenMS: a flexible open-source software platform for mass spectrometry data analysis.
+As a general primer to OpenMS, we also recommend to read `Röst et al, OpenMS: a flexible open-source software platform for mass spectrometry data analysis.
 Nat Methods.
-2016](https://www.ncbi.nlm.nih.gov/pubmed/27575624) as well as the [Getting Started](http://www.openms.de/getting-started/) page on openms.de.
+2016 <https://www.ncbi.nlm.nih.gov/pubmed/27575624>`_ as well as the `Getting Started <http://www.openms.de/getting-started/>`_ page on openms.de.

-Novice users should start by reading the OpenMS documentation (especially for TOPP) available from the [OpenMS documentation site](http://www.openms.de/current_doxygen/) or in the folder doc/index.html of stable releases.
-Some example workflows with optimised parameter settings can be downloaded from the [repository](https://github.com/OpenMS/OpenMS/wiki/Workflow-Collection).
-To understand which tools are available, please read the [TOPP Tool documentation page](http://www.openms.de/current_doxygen/html/TOPP_documentation.html) as well as the [UTILS Tool documentation page](http://www.openms.de/current_doxygen/html/UTILS_documentation.html).
+Novice users should start by reading the OpenMS documentation (especially for TOPP) available from the `OpenMS documentation site <http://www.openms.de/current_doxygen/>`_ or in the folder doc/index.html of stable releases.
+Some example workflows with optimised parameter settings can be downloaded from the `repository <https://github.com/OpenMS/OpenMS/wiki/Workflow-Collection>`_.
+To understand which tools are available, please read the `TOPP Tool documentation page <http://www.openms.de/current_doxygen/html/TOPP_documentation.html>`_ as well as the `UTILS Tool documentation page <http://www.openms.de/current_doxygen/html/UTILS_documentation.html>`_.

 Getting in Contact
 ******************
-For general usage problems, bug reports and questions, please contact us directly on [Gitter](https://gitter.im/OpenMS/OpenMS) for real-time interaction with the developers or write to the mailing list [open-ms-general](https://lists.sourceforge.net/lists/listinfo/open-ms-general/).
+For general usage problems, bug reports and questions, please contact us directly on `Gitter <https://gitter.im/OpenMS/OpenMS>`_ for real-time interaction with the developers or write to the mailing list `open-ms-general <https://lists.sourceforge.net/lists/listinfo/open-ms-general/>`_.

 If you only want to be informed of new versions of OpenMS, please subscribe to the mailing list [open-ms-announcements](https://lists.sourceforge.net/lists/listinfo/open-ms-announcements).